Thin Ice (Doctor Who episode): Synopsis

 The Twelfth Doctor and Bill find they have arrived in London in 1814, in the midst of a frost fair on the frozen Thames.
 After dressing in period garments, they take time to explore it, unaware the TARDIS sensors have identified a large life form, a kilometre long, under the ice.

 The Doctor's sonic screwdriver is stolen by Spider, one of several orphan pickpockets led by Kitty.
 The Doctor and Bill chase down Spider and Kitty away from the fair.
 There, glowing lights under the ice encircle Spider's feet and before the Doctor can save him, Spider is pulled through the ice.
 Bill is troubled by the Doctor's apparent lack of concern for Spider's death.
 They track down Kitty and learn they have been paid to bring more people to the fair, with some having gone missing.

 The Doctor and Bill get into diving suits and purposely let the lights take them; the lights belong to strange fish, and they find a giant sea creature ensnared by chains, which has eaten Spider and others.
 Returning to land, they learn from Kitty that their benefactor is the wealthy Lord Sutcliffe.
 Sutcliffe affirms his family has used the creature to amass a fortune by feeding it victims then collecting and selling its waste as a super powerful replacement for coal.
 Fearing the Doctor knows too much, Sutcliffe sends the Doctor and Bill to be eaten, while he rigs a bomb to cause the ice to shatter with maximum possible casualties for fish food.

-The Doctor and Bill escape, and while Bill works with Kitty and the other orphans to clear people off the ice, the Doctor takes the bomb and places it on the creature's chains.
+The Doctor and Bill escape, and the Doctor insists that Bill decide whether to free the creature and risk it causing further deaths, or to allow human progress to be aided by its enslavement.
+She chooses to save the creature.
+Bill works with Kitty and the other orphans to clear people off the ice, while the Doctor takes the bomb and places it on the creature's chains.
 When Sutcliffe sets off the bomb, the creature is able to swim free and Sutcliffe is lost in the freezing water.
 The Doctor rewrites the deed to the Sutcliffe mansion and its staff to the orphans, allowing them to live there as long as they want.

 They return to the present, where Nardole scolds the Doctor for breaking his oath to stay on Earth.
 Bill finds from old newspapers that the orphans lived a fulfilling life, though is surprised to discover no mention of the sea creature.
-Nardole, while checking the Vault beneath the University, hears something behind it knock repeatedly and says he will only let it out with a proper request from the Doctor.
+Nardole, while checking the Vault beneath the University, hears something behind it knock repeatedly and promises to prevent its release even if the Doctor is distracted.